GoogleCloudPlatform/spanner-migration-tool/docs/transformations/CustomTransformation.md

 5. Upload the built JAR located in v2/spanner-custom-shard/target with the name `spanner-custom-shard-1.0-SNAPSHOT.jar` to a GCS bucket

 ## Error handling

+### Forward migration
+- If the value of a column, received as a response from the custom JAR, cannot be successfully parsed into the corresponding Spanner column datatype, pipeline will deem the record as failed and label it as a SEVERE error in the DLQ.
+- If the custom JAR sends a NULL response for a NOT NULL column, the record will encounter a failure during insertion and will be labelled as a SEVERE error in the DLQ.
+- If the custom JAR returns an exception while processing a record then pipeline will deem the record as failed, label it as a SEVERE error in the DLQ and will increment the `Custom Transformation Exceptions` metric.
+- If the custom JAR returns an extra column in response which is not present in the spanner schema then the extra column will be ignored.

+### Reverse replication
+- If the value of a column, received as a response from the custom JAR, cannot be successfully inserted into the source database then the reverse replication pipeline will stop processing records for the particular shard.
+- If the custom JAR returns a NULL value for a NOT NULL column, the record will encounter a failure during insertion and will stop processing records for the particular shard.
+- If the custom JAR returns an exception while processing a record then pipeline will deem the record as failed, will stop processing records for the particular shard and will increment the `custom_transformation_exception` metric.
+- If the custom JAR returns an extra column in response which is not present in the spanner schema then the extra column will be ignored.

 ## Best practices
 - Avoid time-consuming operations in the custom JAR, as they can slow down the pipeline since it is executed at a per-record level.